 But why isn’t eCommerce conversational already a reality?

-Another idea is to present the user with a menu of options so they can ✅ the options that are of their interest.
+Idea 2: present the user with a menu of options so they can ✅ the options that are of their interest.
 For example, some users might be more interested in your money-back guarantee, some might be more interested in reducing their food cravings, and some both be interested in all.
-Here is our concept prototype.
+Try building a personalized product description.

 A little about us